redis/redis-doc/commands/select.md

-Select the DB with having the specified zero-based numeric index.
+Select the Redis logical database having the specified zero-based numeric index.
-New connections always use DB 0.
+New connections always use the database 0.

 Redis different selectable databases are a form of namespacing: all the databases are anyway persisted togeter in the same RDB / AOF file.
 However different DBs can have keys having the same name, and there are commands available like `FLUSHDB`, `SWAPDB` or `RANDOMKEY` that work on specific databases.